davisbrandon02/Grid-based-Tactics-Template/README.md

 - Built in AStar pathfinding and range calculation.
 Easily check movement range, attack range, influence range, etc.

 Planned features:
-- Easily customizable units that can spawn from set "spawn" locations on the tilemap, and can be easily changed.
+- Unit movement and attack system.
+- Turn queue system that can support any number of sides.
+Example: XCOM turn, Alien turn, civilian turn, lost turn
+- Customizable units.
 Example: default unit  can be made into rifleman units, or units with their own levels and XP like in Fire Emblem.
 - Line of sight calculation
 - Simple example game with YouTube series tutorial on how to use the template